On the Creativity of Large Language Models: A Creative Journey from Ada Lovelace to Foundation Models

-These models tend to scale poorly to long sequences, and they are often not able to capture the entire context.
+These models tend to scale poorly to long sequences, and they are often unable to capture the entire context.
 For this reason, current state-of-the-art language models make use of attention \citep{bahdanau15} and transformers \citep{vaswani17}.
-In the recent years, several models based on these mechanisms have been proposed.
-They usually rely on a very large number of parameters and trained on corpus datasets of greater and greater size \citep{devlin18,radford19,shoeybi19,brown20,raffel20,rosset20,rae21,chowdhery22,du22,hoffmann22,smith22,thoppilan22}.
-Although such models can be used with zero-shot or few-shot learning to produce poems and stories \citep{swanson21}, the problem of adaptation has been central to their development.
-LLMs can involve re-training by means of plug-and-play attribute classifiers \citep{dathathri20}; re-training to produce paragraphs coherent with a given outline \citep{rashkin20}; fine-tuning with specific corpora for writing specific text \citep{sawicki22,wertz22}; or fine-tuning to maximize human preferences \citep{ziegler19} or to generate specific literary outputs, such as poetry \citep{pardinas23}.
-Nonetheless, the most impressive current derived model is ChatGPT\footnote{\url{https://openai.com/blog/chatgpt/}}, an interactive version of GPT-3 \citep{brown20} fine-tuned with reinforcement learning with human feedback \citep{stiennon20}, then further improved in GPT-4 \citep{openai23}.
-Even though the main goal of the model is to improve conversational skills while mitigating mistakes and biases, its ability in producing on-demand poems, songs, or novels has led it to remarkable global popularity\footnote{\url{https://www.forbes.com/sites/martineparis/2023/02/03/chatgpt-hits-100-million-microsoft-unleashes-ai-bots-and-catgpt-goes-viral/?sh=70994247564e}}.
-Many companies are releasing their language models at the time of writing (e.g., Google's Bard\footnote{\url{https://bard.google.com}}); the competition is intensifying day by day.
+In recent years, several models based on these mechanisms have been proposed.
+They usually rely on a very large number of parameters and are trained on corpus datasets of greater and greater size \citep{devlin18,radford2019language,shoeybi19,brown20,raffel20,rosset20,rae21,chowdhery2023palm,du22,hoffmann22,smith22,thoppilan22}.
+Thanks to in-context learning techniques such as zero-shot or few-shot learning \citep{dong2024survey}, these models can produce more specific and specialized content, such as poems or stories \citep{swanson21}, by simply providing a description of the task and possibly some examples.
+However, finding the correct input and high-quality demonstrations for solving this type of task can be challenging \citep{liu2022makes}.
+Certain domains might require more fine-grained knowledge than that acquired during pre-training \citep{peng2023does}.
+Because of this, other methods to adapt a pre-trained model have been considered.
+LLMs can involve re-training through plug-and-play attribute classifiers \citep{dathathri20}; re-training to produce paragraphs coherent with a given outline \citep{rashkin20}; fine-tuning with specific corpora for writing specific text \citep{sawicki22,wertz22}; or fine-tuning to maximize human preferences \citep{ziegler19} or to generate specific literary outputs, such as poetry \citep{pardinas23}.
+Nevertheless, the recent advancements in LLMs can be attributed to the introduction of fine-tuning through reinforcement learning from human feedback (RLHF) \citep{christiano2017deep}.
+It consists of three steps: fine-tuning the pre-trained model in a supervised fashion on human-produced answers to sampled questions; training a reward model to predict which text among different options is the most appropriate based on human-labeled rankings; and fine-tuning the language model to maximize the learned reward \citep{stiennon20}.
+Although the main goal of RLHF is to improve conversational skills while mitigating mistakes and biases, it has also led to models capable of producing on-demand poems, songs, and novels, gaining global popularity\footnote{\url{https://www.forbes.com/sites/martineparis/2023/02/03/chatgpt-hits-100-million-microsoft-unleashes-ai-bots-and-catgpt-goes-viral/?sh=70994247564e}}.
+Based on RLHF, first ChatGPT\footnote{\url{https://openai.com/blog/chatgpt/}} and then GPT-4 paved the way for several other similar models: Google’s Gemini \citep{gemini2023gemini}, which extends to multimodal data; Meta’s Llama models \citep{dubey2024llama,touvron2023llama}, which replace RLHF with the more efficient direct preference optimization (DPO) \citep{rafailov2023direct}; Mixtral \citep{jiang2024mixtral}, which adaptively selects its layers’ parameters from distinct groups to increase the total parameter count without raising computational costs; and many others, as the competition intensifies day by day \citep{zhao2023survey}.
+While they may differ in some technical details, these LLMs are always pre-trained on vast, general corpora of data and then fine-tuned using some form of RLHF to enhance their conversational skills.